Vanessa Feltz says she ‘had to end’ Ben Ofoedu relationship after ‘terrible shock’

-‘Humiliated’ Vanessa Feltz says she ‘had to end’ Ben Ofoedu relationship after ‘terrible shock’
+‘Humiliated’ Vanessa Feltz says she ‘had to end’ Ben Ofoedu relationship due to ‘terrible shock’

 Vanessa Feltz has said she “had to end” her relastionship with Ben Ofoedu after receiving a “terrible shock”.